Tirzepatide for Menopause Weight Gain: Does It Really Help Hormonal Shifts?

 Estrogen decline and metabolic impact: Estrogen plays a critical role in maintaining metabolic rate and determining where the body stores fat.
 Before menopause, estrogen promotes subcutaneous fat storage (under the skin, particularly in hips and thighs), which is metabolically less harmful.
 As estrogen drops, the body shifts to visceral fat storage around organs, increasing cardiovascular and metabolic disease risk.

 Insulin resistance development: Declining estrogen reduces insulin sensitivity, making cells less responsive to insulin's signals.
 This leads to higher circulating insulin levels, which promote fat storage—particularly in the abdominal region.
-Many women who never had blood sugar concerns suddenly find themselves prediabetic during perimenopause.
+Women with conditions like PCOS may experience compounded insulin resistance during perimenopause.
+Many women who never had blood sugar concerns suddenly find themselves prediabetic during this transition.

 The Typical Weight Gain Pattern